 This tutorial is for the 2017 and later versions of the font encoder object.
 Users of previous versions or other products should refer to one of the following:

-- Extract or decompress the files from the package which is provided in all Developer Licenses for the associated product.
+- Extract or decompress the files from the developer tools downloaded package which is provided with all Developer Licenses for the associated font product.

 Open the example file included in the zip file and go to Layout mode, click

 on the barcode object in the example and copy, then go to the layout mode of

 your file and paste the barcode object into your database.

 While still in Layout mode, open the barcode object by right clicking and selecting Web Viewer Setup and

 choose Specify Calculation.
 Notice that the DataToEncode

 line is set to static text within parentheses.
 For example:

 table and field that is to be encoded, eliminating the parentheses.
 This